qdo1010/SRPM_GPM/README.md

 # SRPM_GPM
-generalized prediction model for symbolic and perceptual reasoning
+Generalized prediction model for symbolic and perceptual reasoning

+Stimulus Dataset contained in images/